pallets/itsdangerous/docs/serializer.rst

 string as a way to prevent rainbow table lookups.
 Such salts are usually public.

-In itsdangerous, like in the original Django implementation, the salt serves a different purpose.
+In ItsDangerous, like in the original Django implementation, the salt serves a different purpose.
 You could describe it as namespacing.
 It's still not critical if you disclose it because without the secret key it does not help an attacker.